IN THIS ARTICLE

 If you want to customize the schema, update it in both

-api_spec.json inside your CDK application.
-You will need to rebuild your project and redeploy your CDK application after this change.
+api_spec.json inside your AWS CDK application.
+You will need to rebuild your project and redeploy your AWS CDK application after this change.